 We understand that cases involving children can take an emotional toll.
 We can direct you to appropriate mental health assistance, if desired.

-In some instances, a case may require a Guardian Ad Litem to conduct an impartial investigation and to act as the eyes and ears of the judge.
+In some instances, a case may require a Guardian Ad Litem to conduct an impartial investigation and to act as the eyes and ears for the judge.
 We have experience in serving as Guardian Ad Litems in difficult and contentious cases.
 We know when a Guardian Ad Litem is necessary and how to facilitate such an investigation.

 At all times, our focus is the best interests of your child(ren).